What is borrelen? Ultimately, it’s the concept of work hard, play hard. This perfectly describes the work ethics of professionals in the Netherlands.

 While some might be sceptical about the offer of mainly oily, fatty snacks to accompany their drink, I’ll say the Dutch are on to something here.
 It’s pretty smart.

-Before you start digging out your Albert Heijn pre-washed and neatly cut baby carrots, let me say this: You want something substantial to snack on during a borrel.
+Before you start digging out your Albert Heijn pre-washed and neatly cut baby carrots, let me say this: you want something substantial to snack on during a borrel.
 Sticks of raw veggies are simply not cutting it.

 Be smart — enjoy some borrelhapjes

 Lunch is already digested (well, almost anyway).
-Your stomach feels empty and those beers/wines go down way too easily.
+Your stomach feels empty, and those beers/wines go down way too easily.

-Before you know it, you’ll feel a little tipsy and if you’re not careful, you’re lying under the table before the clock hits 20:00.
+Before you know it, you’ll feel a little tipsy and if you’re not careful, you’re lying under the table before the clock hits 8 PM.

 Since borrelen doesn’t mean getting totally out of control wasted as you’re still in an office-type setting, do what the Dutch are doing, and enjoy some deep-fried snacks while drinking and socialising and you’ll keep your alcohol level under control without a problem.